aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 ### Creating your Agent on the AWS Console

-To create an Agent for Bedrock, refer to the [official documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html) provided by AWS.
+To create an Agent for Amazon Bedrock, refer to the [official documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html) provided by AWS.

 The following video demonstrates the end-to-end process: